Learn Music and Audio Production | iZotope Tips and Tutorials

 Compressors are also important for controlling the dynamics of live-recorded instruments and vocals.
 These tend to vary quite widely in level over the course of a performance, so some compression can help make the level more consistent.

-This will sound fuller and more polished, more like the “professional” sound of instruments in the mix.
-However, you can always opt to perform less compression (or none at all) if you want to preserve an organic quality to the performance.
+This can bring out a full and polished sound, more like the “professional” sound of instruments in the mix.
+However, you can always opt to perform less compression (or none at all) if you want to preserve a more dynamic and “live” quality in the performance.

-By increasing the attack time, you can allow the initial transient information through before compression begins.
+More commonly, drum compression uses increased (slower) attack times.
+A slow attack lets the initial transient slip through untouched while the compressor is still getting started compressing.
 This will make the transient pop out even more, making drums punchier.

 Check out the “Compressor Attack” video to hear this in action: